MEHColeman/shoreditch/_posts/2022-01-22-example-configuration-cv.md

 I find that the details section is too verbose to have on every page, and prefer to switch it off for a cleaner look.
-I do switch it on for my [professional blog](https://textificated.com/) for my CV page.
+I do switch it on for my [professional blog](https://blog.mehcoleman.com/) for my [CV page](/cv){:target="_blank"}.
 I also have the logo section as a profile picture, and if I am currently looking for work, then the logo text will say "FOR HIRE", otherwise it is turned off.

 For my CV page, I switch ON the details section, but switch OFF the navigation section.
 This is because I want the extra contact details to be displayed on my